-The NACES MPA has been designed to be located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area.
+The NACES MPA has been designed to be located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area and outside the areas of extended continental shelf claim submissions.

-The international legal regime that is applicable to the Site comprises, inter alia, the United Nations Convention on the Law of the Sea (UNCLOS), the OSPAR Convention, the North East Atlantic Fisheries Commission, the International Commission for the Conservation of Atlantic Tunas, International Seabed Authority, International Maritime Organisation (IMO), conventions and other rules of international law.
+The international legal regime that is applicable to the Site is comprised of, inter alia, the United Nations Convention on the Law of the Sea (UNCLOS), the OSPAR Convention, the North East Atlantic Fisheries Commission, the International Commission for the Conservation of Atlantic Tunas, International Seabed Authority, International Maritime Organisation (IMO), conventions and other rules of international law.
 This regime contains, among other things, rights and obligations for states on the utilization, protection and preservation of the marine environment and the utilization and conservation of marine living resources and biodiversity as well as specifications of the competence of relevant international organizations.